dandersondea/Google-Docs-Multiline-Editing/README.md

 ### Move line(s)

+*If lag can be reduced to make the feature more usable:*

-1. If lag can be reduced, use intervals to allow continuously moving line(s) via holding down the relevant keys (rather than just repeatedly pressing them).
+1. Use intervals to allow continuously moving line(s) via holding down the relevant keys (rather than just repeatedly pressing them).
+2. Support moving elements beyond TEXT, PARAGRAPH, and LIST_ITEM (*e.g.* images and tables).
-2. Enable moving noncontiguous selections by reworking how `anchorSwapIndex` is defined in `line_switching.gs`.
+3. Enable moving noncontiguous selections by reworking how `anchorSwapIndex` is defined in `line_switching.gs`.